-The global momentum behind the vision to plant a trillion trees is fueling unprecedented interest in forests as a climate change solution.
+The global urgency for “all of the above” climate action, driven by the acceleration of climate impacts, is fueling unprecedented interest in forests as a climate change solution.
 But this increased interest has brought increased scrutiny.
 Can forests capture enough carbon to make a meaningful contribution?
 Will we lose this stored carbon to wildfires?
 Does harvesting timber help or hurt our forest carbon sink?

 These five truths, grounded in science, can provide a common foundation for the public and decision-makers to shape America’s efforts on forests and climate change.

 1. America’s forests are already providing a climate solution.

 America’s forests have provided a large net carbon sink for decades.
 According to the 2020 U.S. EPA Greenhouse Gas inventory, U.S. forests and forest products sequestered more than 750 million metric tons of carbon dioxide equivalents in that inventory year — equal to almost 15 percent of U.S. carbon emissions from burning fossil fuels.
 The upshot?
 Our forests are already a proven climate solution, and we need to sustain those actions in our forests that are helping to produce these strong results.